-According to our OSINT Unit, a division of Epidemiology Lab, information from approved external sources indicates that from early on in the crisis web links were sent to some Android phones promising applications to track coronavirus.28 This was a lure.
-Once the application was downloaded, people suspected to be operating from Libya can watch through the smartphone camera, have access to text messages or listen through the microphone.
-The malware identified would be a customized version of SpyMax, a commercial spyware than can be acquired very easily online for free.
+From early on in the crisis our Malware Epidemiology As to be expected, hackers have started targeting home Lab reported on web links sent to some Android phones IT systems, and specifically vulnerable home routers. (typically, via SMS or watering hole websites), promising In an article from March 26, ZDNet reported that "for applications to track coronavirus.
+This was a lure.
+Once almost a week, a group of hackers has been breaking the application was downloaded, people suspected to be into people's routers and changing DNS settings in order operating from Libya can watch through the smartphone to point unsuspecting device users to coronaviruscamera, have access to text messages or listen through related sites pushing malware".28 the microphone.
+The malware identified would be a This kind of attack, which Orange Cyberdefense has customized version of SpyMax, a commercial spyware reported on before, involves compromising a home router than can be acquired very easily online for free.

-Bitdefender researchers have also recently analyzed telemetry regarding coronavirus-themed legitimate apps and malware and found huge spikes in application scans containing "covid" or "corona" in the package name or file path.29
+Bitdefender researchers have also recently analyzed telemetry regarding coronavirus-themed legitimate apps and malware and found huge spikes in application scans containing "covid" or "corona" in the package name or file path.

-On the March 26, our own CERT team reported that malware propagation campaigns were more and more numerous.
-Between February and March 2020, the total number of COVID-19-related malware campaigns increased by a factor of 5.
-As of the date of writing, our CERT team is tracking 39 malware families being distributed via COVID-19 related emails.
+On the March 26, our own CERT team reported that "Once they guess a password and get in, hackers change malware propagation campaigns were more and more the router's default DNS server settings, pointing the numerous.
+Between February and March 2020, the device to their own servers.
+This means that every DNS total number of COVID-19-related malware campaigns query made by users connected to a hijacked router goes increased by a factor of 5.
+As of the date of writing, through the hackers' DNS servers, giving the attackers our CERT team is tracking 39 malware families being full control over what sites a user accesses".29 distributed via COVID-19 related emails.
 These attempts are likely to persist and escalate the longer the pandemic goes on, reflecting threat actors' standard modus operandi to use global events to try and profit.